sjustintaylor/magiclink/README.md

 4. Refresh session with refresh token

 Tokens are signed with asymmetric keys, so your api servers can verify an authentication token with the session service's public key.
-After a session is deleted, the refresh user's token will no longer work.
+After a session is deleted, the user's refresh  token will no longer work.

+### Token rules
+1. Links can only be used once
+2. A link token can only be redeemed if the email address it was sent with is provided as well
+3. A refresh token can only be used once
+4. An auth token expires in 15 minutes
+5. Deleting a session invalidates any current refresh and auth tokens.
+6. The refresh token is stored in a `secure httpOnly` cookie
+7. The auth token should be stored in browser memory (ie react state).
+Use localstorage events to trigger log out across multiple windows.
+It should never actually be stored in LocalStorage

 ## Installation